-Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.
+Before you even start with your SEO strategy, you’ll want to optimize your website for search engines, also known as technical SEO.

-Technical SEO is often neglected by SaaS companies since it’s difficult to measure the direct impact on ROI and doesn’t exactly fit into most SaaS budgets
+SaaS companies often neglect technical SEO since measuring the direct impact on ROI is difficult and doesn’t fit into most SaaS budgets

-Technical SEO for SaaS websites is the process of optimizing how search engines interact with your website, such as discovery, crawling, rendering, and indexing, but also includes other elements like improving user experience.
+Technical SEO is the process of optimizing how search engines interact with your website.
+Which includes:

-If you neglect technical SEO, your site will have less pages indexed, meaning less pages ranking and driving traffic, and less overall growth for your SaaS
+If you neglect technical SEO, your site will have fewer pages indexed, meaning fewer pages ranking, driving traffic, and less overall growth.

-In this article, you’ll find a technical SEO checklist you can use for any SaaS website.
+You’ll find a technical SEO checklist for SaaS websites in this article.

 Even before you start creating content for SEO, you will want to review Google Search Console to see if search engines can index your website.

-Indexing is the process of having search engines accept website pages into their database and use it to match to relevant queries.
+Indexing is having search engines accept website pages into their database and use them to match relevant queries.

 Simply put, Google is pulling website pages from their index and using them to rank for keywords.

-That’s why indexing should always be a top priority for SaaS websites when it comes to technical SEO.
+That’s why indexing should always be a top priority for SaaS websites regarding technical SEO.

-If search engines can’t index your content, then your SEO efforts will all be for nothing.
+If search engines can’t index your content, your SEO efforts will all be for nothing.

 There are a few reasons why content can be excluded from Google’s index, but the most common indexing issues are: